-Morgestraich: The Fasnacht starts at 4am sharp, when all the lights in the city will be turned off.
-The Morgestraich features a parade with the typical fifers and drums and beautiful hand-painted lanterns.
-It’s truly enchanting.
-And crowded.
+Morgestraich: The Fasnacht starts at 4 AM sharp, when all the lights in the city will be turned off.
+The Morgestraich features a parade with typical fifers, drums, and beautiful hand-painted lanterns.
+It’s truly enchanting - and crowded.

 Gässle: Every night, the fife and drum formations wander through the inner city of Basel.
 I intentionally said wander because there is no specific route.
 The original formations often split up and play together in new combinations.
 Just stroll along with them and experience a new side of Basel by night.

 Laternenausstellung: Starting on Monday night and ending on Wednesday morning, all the lanterns from the Morgestraich will be displayed at Münsterplatz.
-If you get a chance, check them out at night when they are lit up.
+If you get a chance, check them out when they are lit up at night.

-Kinderfasnacht: On Tuesday, there’s a big parade especially for all the kids.
+Kinderfasnacht: There’s a big parade on Tuesday, especially for all the kids.

 (Useful side note: Parents can pick up a kids' badge for free at the local police stations.
 It is a special badge with all the contact information in case the kid gets lost.)

 Gugge Konzert: In the evening, all the marching bands play a big concert downtown.
-They cannot take part in the Morgestraich, so Tuesday night is their time to shine (loudly).
+They cannot participate in the Morgestraich, so Tuesday night is their time to shine (loudly).

 But that’s only the beginning.